Müllerian agenesis

-Müllerian agenesis, also known as Müllerian aplasia, vaginal agenesis, or Mayer–Rokitansky–Küster–Hauser syndrome (MRKH syndrome), is a congenital malformation characterized by a failure of the Müllerian ducts to develop, resulting in a missing uterus and variable degrees of vaginal hypoplasia of its upper portion.
-Müllerian agenesis (including absence of the uterus, cervix and/or vagina) is the cause in 15% of cases of primary amenorrhoea.
-Because most of the vagina does not develop from the Müllerian duct, instead developing from the urogenital sinus, along with the bladder and urethra, it is present even when the Müllerian duct is completely absent.
+Müllerian agenesis, also known as vaginal agenesis and Mayer–Rokitansky–Küster–Hauser syndrome (MRKH syndrome), is a birth defect characterized by a failure of the Müllerian ducts to develop, resulting in a missing uterus and variable degrees of underdevelopment of the upper vagina.
+It is the cause of 15% of primary amenorrhoea.
+Because most of the vagina does not develop from the Müllerian duct, instead developing from the urogenital sinus, along with the bladder and urethra, it remains present.
 Because ovaries do not develop from the Müllerian ducts, affected people might have normal secondary sexual characteristics but are infertile due to the lack of a functional uterus.
 However, biological motherhood is possible through uterus transplantation or use of gestational surrogates.

-Müllerian agenesis is hypothesized to be a result of autosomal dominant inheritance with incomplete penetrance and variable expressivity, which contributes to the complexity involved in identifying the underlying causal mechanisms.
-Because of the variance in inheritance, penetrance and expressivity patterns, Müllerian agenesis is subdivided into two types: type 1, in which only the structures developing from the Müllerian duct are affected (the upper vagina, cervix, and uterus), and type 2, wherein the same structures are affected, but other body systems, most often the renal and skeletal systems, have additional malformations.
+It is believed to be of autosomal dominant inheritance with incomplete penetrance and variable expressivity, which has made it difficult to determine the underlying mechanisms.
+It is subdivided into two types: type 1, in which only the structures developing from the Müllerian duct are affected (the upper vagina, cervix, and uterus), and type 2, where the same structures are affected, but other body systems, most often the kidneys and bones, have additional malformations.
 Type 2 includes MURCS (Müllerian renal cervical somite).

-The majority of Müllerian agenesis cases are characterized as sporadic, but familial cases have provided evidence that, at least for some patients, it is an inherited disorder.
-The underlying causes are still being investigated, but several causative genes have been studied for their possible association with the syndrome.
+The majority of cases are sporadic, but familial cases have provided evidence that, at least for some, it is an inherited disorder.
+The underlying causes are being investigated, with several genes possibly associated.
 Most of these studies have served to rule-out genes as causative factors, but thus far, only WNT4 has been associated with Müllerian agenesis with hyperandrogenism.

-Reports of Müllerian agenesis can be traced back to Hippocrates (460 B.C.–377 B.C.).
+Reports of the condition can be traced back to Hippocrates (460–377 BC).
 The medical eponym honors August Franz Josef Karl Mayer (1787–1865), Carl Freiherr von Rokitansky (1804–1878), Hermann Küster (1879–1964) and Georges Andre Hauser (1921–2009).